England national amateur football team: Demise and successors

 The England amateur team was disbanded in 1974 when the Football Association abolished the distinction between amateurs and professionals, simply calling them "players".
 A semi-professional representative team, made up of players from the National League System, now plays in its place.

 Top goalscorers

 The list below only includes those matches prior to World War I (1906–1914).

-Willie Jordan has scored 6 goals, while the likes of William Stapley, Arthur Bell, Syd Owen and Frederick Chapman settled at five.
+Willie Jordan scored 6 goals, while the likes of Arthur Bell, Syd Owen and Frederick Chapman settled at five.